jmcameron/MeshStat/README.md

 - If you're having trouble getting all four lines to display, follow this procedure:
     - Chose the font_size you want (eg, 10, 11, 12)
+    - Choose a small size for 'pane_width_chars', such as 20.
-    - Run the program and check the display.
-If the top line is wrapping to the second line, increase 'pane_width_chars' until it does not wrap and you have a little margin at the end of the top line for all display panes.
+    - Run the program and enlarge the display until all panes display their content in 4 lines.
+    - Under the *Help* menu look at the *About* page and notice the current width of the panes.
+Change the 'pane_width_chars' to this value.
+In the future when you run the program, the display should be wide enough.
     - If all four lines are still not displaying, increase 'pane_interline_space' (pixel by pixel) until the fourth line displays properly.
 Or set 'pane_hight_lines' to 5.